Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force partitioning: Results

 To investigate the effect of rotation and strain further, we decompose the vortex-induced lift associated with spanwise and cross-spanwise vorticity into their corresponding rotation-dominant and strain-dominant regions.
 This is done by first identifying spanwise and cross-spanwise oriented structures using the vorticity unit vector as before, and then further decomposing each of these into regions of $Q>0$, corresponding to vortex cores, and $Q<0$, corresponding to strain-dominated flow.
 These 4 separate components of the flow-field are then used to estimate their contributions to lift within each of the integration regions described earlier using equation \ref{eq:VIF}.

-In figure \ref{fig:vif_x_q_rect}(a) we show the time-averaged vortex-induced lift due to the rotation-dominated and strain-dominated regions associated with spanwise oriented vorticity.
-We first note that within the region around the wing (integration volume index $0$ in figure \ref{fig:vif_x_q_rect}), the positive lift due to rotation-dominated regions of spanwise vorticity, shown in red in figure \ref{fig:vif_x_q_rect}(a), are the dominant lift producing mechanism.
-As discussed before, this corresponds to the effect of the LEV and the leading edge shear layer.
-Conversely, from figure \ref{fig:vif_x_q_rect}(b), which shows the corresponding rotation and strain-dominated contributions from cross-spanwise oriented vorticity, we see that the cross-spanwise vorticity in the vicinity of the wing (i.e. primarily the tip vortices) produces negative total lift, as highlighted earlier.
+In figures \ref{fig:vif_x_q_rect}(a), \ref{fig:vif_x_q_rect}(c), \ref{fig:vif_x_q_rect}(e) and \ref{fig:vif_x_q_rect}(g) we show the time-averaged vortex-induced lift due to the rotation-dominated and strain-dominated regions associated with spanwise oriented vorticity for the four cases analyzed.
+We first note that within the region around the wing (integration volume index $0$ in figure \ref{fig:vif_x_q_rect}), the positive lift due to rotation-dominated regions of spanwise vorticity, shown in red in figure \ref{fig:vif_x_q_rect}, are the dominant lift producing mechanism for all cases.
+As discussed before, this corresponds to the effect of the LEV.
+Conversely, from figures \ref{fig:vif_x_q_rect}(b), \ref{fig:vif_x_q_rect}(d), \ref{fig:vif_x_q_rect}(f) and \ref{fig:vif_x_q_rect}(h), which show the corresponding rotation and strain-dominated contributions from cross-spanwise oriented vorticity, we see that the cross-spanwise vorticity in the vicinity of the wing (i.e. primarily the tip vortices) produces negative total lift, as highlighted earlier.
 By decomposing the effect of cross-spanwise rotation and strain, we see that the core of the tip vortices ($Q>0$) in fact produces positive lift, but the total effect of the tip vortices is negative due to the strain regions ($Q<0$).
 We point out that this is in fact consistent with classical finite-wing-theory where the induced velocity due to tip vortices is implicated in lift reduction.
 In this case, the regions of strain around the tip vortex core correspond to the induced velocity.